How do I homeschool my eclectic high schooler?

 High School Curriculum Resources for Geography

 Notgrass Exploring World Geography.
-This new course is a one year study and can be used to assign credits in World Geography, English, and Bible with the literature pack.
-Though it has a textbook feel, the writing is in a conversational tone that keeps teens interest.
+This new course is a one-year study and can be used to assign credits in World Geography, English, and Bible with the literature pack.
+Though it has a textbook feel, the writing is in a conversational tone that keeps teens interested.

 High School Curriculum Resources for History

 Notgrass.
 Notgrass’ high school history curriculum includes World History, American History, and semester courses in both Economics and Government.
 When you add in their World Geography, students will have completed a typical course of history/social studies.
 A literature pack is available and questions, writing assignments, projects, and Bible memory work are included.
 This curriculum can be used for credits in History, English, and Bible.